Why host an event in a museum? Tips and benefits for planners

 Avantages to hosting an event in a museum

-Another advantage to hosting an event in a museum is how it can easily become a backdrop that encourages delegate mingling and fosters networking.
-As Ms. Légaré noted: “Because delegates are observing art they have something to talk about other than work or the typical polite, age-old introductory questions.
-A museum creates a shared experience that remains ingrained in delegates’ minds for years to come.”
+Another advantage is how a museum can naturally encourage mingling and networking.
+As Ms. Légaré noted: “Because delegates are observing art, they have something to talk about other than work or the typical polite, age-old introductory questions.
+A museum creates a shared experience that stays with them for years.”

 Tips to organizing an event in a museum

-“Needless to say, organizing an event is not quite as simple as, say, a hotel meeting room,” Ms. Légaré pointed out.
-“It’s important to remember that the first mandate of a museum is to promote and showcase art to the general public.”
-This means that while museums are more than willing to cater to private events, planners must take into consideration that a museum has opening hours.
-“For example, at the Musée national des beaux-arts de Québec, while we have a wide variety of rooms and spaces for events, some may be open to the public during the day.”
+This means that while museums are open to private events, planners must consider operational factors like opening hours.
+“For example, at the Musée national des beaux-arts du Québec, we have a wide variety of event spaces, but some may still be open to the public during the day.”

 You'll also like